Please find below the answers to some of the questions I get asked by my clients and prospects.

 However, too large a group can reduce my ability to response to specific questions or to provide individual support where needed.

-For this reason, the optimum group is a maximum of 12 delegates.
+For this reason, the optimum group size for face-to-face and virtual training is between 12-15 delegates.
 Although if your group is larger I can provide a tailored solution for you.

 At the other end of the scale, I have also had very successful courses with as little as two delegates who enjoyed a more personal approach.